charlie-paredes/Portfolio/Readme.txt

 Welcome to my portfolio!

-As of May 2024, all information here is current.
+As of June 2024, all information here is current.
 Thanks for visiting!

 Best,
 Carlos Paredes.